 Gowers sign presents with any condition that is associated with weakness of the pelvic girdle or proximal muscles of lower extremities such as:

-A most salient feature in muscular dystrophy is the adoption of a prone position before standing persisting beyond 3 years.
+A most salient feature in muscular dystrophy is adopting a prone position before standing persisting beyond 3 years.

 There is an increase in serum level of creatine phosphokinase muscle/brain (CPKMB), Nerve conduction velocity (NCV) study will be normal, and electromyography (EMG) will show a myopathic pattern.
 Muscle biopsy reveals hyaline hypereosinophilic fibers scattered within the vesicles with characteristic crowding of the multinucleated nuclei in the center, degenerative fibers, and fat infiltration.

-Earlier diagnosis facilitates prompt physical therapy and support management as well as in genetic counseling.
+Earlier diagnosis facilitates prompt physical therapy and support management as well as genetic counseling.

-The most important aspect is to rule out treatable conditions like discitis that can also present mimicking Gowers sign.
+The most important aspect is to rule out treatable conditions like discitis that can also mimic Gowers sign.